-Wholesome leftovers may be re-served; given away to students during the same meal period (sharing tables) or later part of or subsequent school day (no thank you tables); given to the school nurse for students with medications or complaints of hunger; donated; or composted.
-"Wholesome" must be defined by the SFA as part of the SOP.
+Wholesome leftovers may be re-served:

+- given away to students during the same meal period (sharing tables) or - given to students during the latter part of the same or subsequent school day (no thank you tables): - given to the school nurse for students with medications or complaints of hunger;

+- donated; or

+- composted.

+- "Wholesome" must be defined by the SFA as part of the SOP.